-"And Peter answered him, 'Lord, if it is you, command me to come to you on the water.'
-He said, 'Come.'
-So Peter got out of the boat and walked on the water and came to Jesus.
-But when he saw the wind, he was afraid, and beginning to sink he cried out, 'Lord, save me.'
-Jesus immediately reached out his hand and took hold of him, saying to him, 'O you of little faith, why did you doubt?' " (Matthew 14:28-31)
+"And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
+And he said, Come.
+And when Peter was come down out of the ship, he walked on the water, to go to Jesus.
+But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, saying, Lord, save me.
+And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?"
+(Matthew

-We know that Jesus walked on
+We know that Jesus walked on the water.

-the water.
 How did He do it?
 We aren't sure, but the fact is, Jesus was not the only one to walk on the water.
 Peter walked on the water, too.
 Peter was bold and impetuous, and when he saw Jesus through the storm, he cried out, "Lord, if that's really you, call me to come to you on the water."
 Jesus did exactly that.